 mlflow.<model-flavor>.log_modelmethods.
 Once logged, you can register the model with the Model Registry.

 - Registered model: An MLflow Model that has been registered with the Model Registry.
 The registered model has a unique name, versions, model lineage, and other metadata.

 - Model version: A version of a registered model.
 When a new model is added to the Model Registry, it is added as Version 1.
 Each model registered to the same model name increments the version number.

 - Model stage: A model version can be assigned one or more stages.
 MLflow provides predefined stages for the common use-cases None, Staging, Production, and Archived.
 With the appropriate permission you can transition a model version between stages or you can request a model stage transition.

 - Description: You can annotate a model’s intent, including description and any relevant information useful for the team such as algorithm description, dataset employed, or methodology.

 - Activities: Each registered model’s activities—such as request for stage transition—is recorded.
 The trace of activities provides lineage and auditability of the model’s evolution, from experimentation to staged versions to production.

-The registered models page displays when you click the icon in the sidebar.
+The registered models page displays when you click Models in the sidebar.
 This page shows all of the models in the registry with their current stage, last modified time, and serving status.
 You can create a new model from this page.

 To display the registered model page for a model, click a model name in the registered models page.
 The registered model page shows information about the selected model and a table with information about each version of the model.
 You can also set up model serving and configure email notifications from this page.

 To view the model version page, do one of the following: